When Is Partially Observable Reinforcement Learning Not Scary?: Proofs for Lower Bounds

-\begin{enumerate} \item Dummy Observation: at every state $s_{ij}$ for $i < m$, we view this observation with probability 1. \item Reward 1 Observation: at the state $s_{m0}$ we view this observation with probability 1. \item Reward 0 Observation: at the state $s_{m1}$ we view this observation with probability 1. \end{enumerate}
+\begin{enumerate} \item Dummy Observation: at the first $m-1$ steps, we view this observation with probability 1 regardless of our current latent state, which gives reward $0$. \item Reward 1 Observation: at step $m$ and state $s_g$ we view this observation with probability 1, which gives reward $1$. \item Reward 0 Observation: at step $m$ and state $s_b$ we view this observation with probability 1, which gives reward $0$. \end{enumerate}